mingjiewong/htx-assessment/README.md

 ## Speech Recognition

-### Project Directory Structure
+### Relevant Directories and Files

-The files and directories which might be relevant to this section of the project are as follows:
+The directories and their files, relevant to this section, are as follows:
 ```
 htx-assessment/
 │